Sustainable Maize Bread ~ Modern-Day Homestead Bread

-Maize bread is a simple staple to make if you do not have a whole lot of bread-making skills or a full pantry of ingredients.
+Would you like to know how to make cornbread with a can of corn?
+Maize bread is a simple staple if you do not have a whole lot of bread-making skills or a full pantry of ingredients.
 Flour, sugar, yeast, and eggs are expensive and sometimes hard to find.
-This bread does not take on a strong corn flavor and does not taste like cornbread.
-It is a simple staple that has a spongy white bread texture that is slightly sweet.
+This bread does not take on a strong corn flavor or taste exactly like cornbread; it's somewhere in between but still delicious.
+It is a simple staple with a slightly sweet, spongy white bread texture that I enjoy a few times a year.

 Items Needed: